gohugoio/hugoThemes/.github/ISSUE_TEMPLATE/theme-submission.md

 # Theme submission

 **Please make sure that you have read the [theme submission guidelines](https://github.com/gohugoio/hugoThemes/blob/master/README.md#adding-a-theme-to-the-list) before submitting a theme**.
 The guidelines provide all relevant information and requirements that **have to be fulfilled** before the submission.
+We strongly suggest that you test your theme with the [Hugo Themes Build Script](https://github.com/gohugoio/hugoThemes/blob/master/README.md#testing-a-theme-with-the-hugo-themes-website-build-script) before submitting the theme for review.
+If a submission does not meet the criteria mentioned in the README it will be closed.
+You may re-submit once you fix problems with your submission.
+However, please note that we are not a free help center for general web development and for Hugo support questions there is a dedicated [support forum](https://discourse.gohugo.io/) that you should use.

 Please tick the relevant boxes for your theme in the checklist below:

 **Link to my theme repository:** REPLACE-WITH-URL